Amsterdam: Expansion

 The Egelantiersgracht lies west of the Grachtengordel, in the Jordaan neighbourhood.

 After the development of Amsterdam's canals in the 17th century, the city did not grow beyond its borders for two centuries.
 During the 19th century, Samuel Sarphati devised a plan based on the grandeur of Paris and London at that time.
 The plan envisaged the construction of new houses, public buildings, and streets just outside the Grachtengordel.
 The main aim of the plan, however, was to improve public health.
 Although the plan did not expand the city, it did produce some of the largest public buildings to date, like the Paleis voor Volksvlijt.

 Following Sarphati, civil engineers Jacobus van Niftrik and Jan Kalff designed an entire ring of 19th-century neighbourhoods surrounding the city's centre, with the city preserving the ownership of all land outside the 17th-century limit, thus firmly controlling development.
 Most of these neighbourhoods became home to the working class.

 In response to overcrowding, two plans were designed at the beginning of the 20th century which were very different from anything Amsterdam had ever seen before: Plan Zuid (designed by the architect Berlage) and West.
 These plans involved the development of new neighbourhoods consisting of housing blocks for all social classes.

+The 1935 General Extension Plan of Amsterdam (AUP), which guided the post-war development of the western garden suburbs and Buitenveldert.

 After the Second World War, large new neighbourhoods were built in the western, southeastern, and northern parts of the city.
 These new neighbourhoods were built to relieve the city's shortage of living space and give people affordable houses with modern conveniences.
-The neighbourhoods consisted mainly of large housing blocks located among green spaces, connected to wide roads, making the neighbourhoods easily accessible by motor car.
+The neighbourhoods consisted mainly of large housing blocks located among green spaces, connected to wide roads, making the neighbourhoods accessible by motor car.
+On the city's southern edge, Buitenveldert was developed from the late 1950s as a garden suburb under Amsterdam's 1935 General Extension Plan, with an open layout, varied building heights and extensive green space.
 The western suburbs which were built in that period are collectively called the Westelijke Tuinsteden.
 The area to the southeast of the city built during the same period is known as the Bijlmer.